Getting Started: What Are Salvias?

 But some perennial sages are referred to as tender.
 In areas with warm winters, tender perennial sages may emerge each year in spring.
 However, where winters are chilly, tender perennials, such as Tropical Sage (S. coccinea), are popular annuals in seasonal flowerbeds.

 Genus, Species and Hybrids

 Scientific classification assigns plants to families and then to divisions within those families, each of which is called a genus.
 Salvia is the largest genus in the mint family and contains about 900 species.

 A species is a group of plants that have similar physical and genetic characteristics.
 These traits are specific to the group and aren't necessarily shared by the genus overall.
 You might think that all sages are Southwestern sun-loving plants, but that description only fits certain species.

 Also, although some Salvia species are so closely related that they freely hybridize -- such as Autumn Sage (S. greggii) and Mountain Sage (S. microphylla) -- the likelihood of many others crossing is improbable.

 For example, Anise Scented Sages (Salvia guaranitica spp.) look and smell far different from Autumn Sages.
 The two species, each of which includes multiple varieties, don't appear to mate.

 Food for Tiny Wildlife

 Whether short groundcovers or towering shrubs, Salvias are excellent choices for wildlife gardening.
-Their pollen and nectar are quality sources of protein and carbohydrates; their seed feeds many a songbird.
+The pollen and nectar of their tubular flowers are quality sources of protein and carbohydrates; their seed feeds many a songbird.

 For those who live in deer country, it's good to know that unless terribly desperate, deer don't eat Salvias.
 It appears that powerful plant chemicals deter their taste buds.